Compiler correctness: Translation validation: compiler correctness on a given program

 Translation validation can reuse an existing compiler implementation by generating, for a given compilation, a proof that the compilation was correct.

 Translation validation can be used even with a compiler that sometimes generates incorrect code, as long as this incorrect does not manifest itself for a given program.
 Depending on the input program the translation validation can fail (because the generated code is wrong or the translation validation technique is too weak to show correctness).
 However, if translation validation succeeds, then the compiled program is guaranteed to be correct for all inputs.

 Testing

 Testing represents a significant portion of the effort in shipping a compiler, but receives comparatively little coverage in the standard literature.
-The 1986 edition of Aho, Sethi, & Ullman has a single-page section on compiler testing, with no named examples.
+The 1986 edition of Aho, Sethi, & Ullman's Compilers: Principles, Techniques and Tools has a single-page section on compiler testing, with no named examples.
 The 2006 edition omits the section on testing, but does emphasize its importance: “Optimizing compilers are so difficult to get right that we dare say that no optimizing compiler is completely error-free!
 Thus, the most important objective in writing a compiler is that it is correct.”

 Fraser & Hanson 1995 has a brief section on regression testing; source code is available.